bhatti/simple-storage/kotlin/storage-api/README.md

 # simple-storage
-Simple implementation for storing metadata on top of S3 or compatible file storage
+A simple REST/GraphQL based service for storing metadata on top of S3 or compatible file storage.

 ## Dependencies
  - Java 1.8